Kalberhe/DSC80_FINAL_PROJECT/index.md

 > “Are there gaps in the data, and do those gaps say something meaningful?”

- Overview of Missing Data
+### Overview of Missing Data

 We visualized missing values across all 163 columns to understand the scale of the issue.

 Some features, especially those related to post-game statistics like bench, broad jump, and certain gold/xp splits, had significant null percentages, often exceeding 30–50%.
-Here's a visualization of the top 20:
+Here’s a visualization of the top 20:

- Are They Missing at Random?
+### Are They Missing at Random?

 We categorized columns into three groups:

-MCAR (Missing Completely at Random):
-Example: bench and other performance metrics from special events → These were often missing due to data collection constraints rather than in-game logic.
+- **MCAR (Missing Completely at Random)**: Example: `bench` and other performance metrics from special events → These were often missing due to data collection constraints rather than in-game logic.

-MAR (Missing at Random):
-Example: golddiffat20 missing if the game ended before 20 minutes → These are informative.
+- **MAR (Missing at Random)**: Example: `golddiffat20` missing if the game ended before 20 minutes → These are informative.
 Their absence reflects gameplay duration or match state.

-NMAR (Not Missing at Random):
-Example: Some missing values may hint at strategic forfeits or outlier matches → Trickier.
+- **NMAR (Not Missing at Random)**: Example: Some missing values may hint at strategic forfeits or outlier matches → Trickier.
 These could influence outcome if not handled carefully.

- How We Handled It
+### How We Handled It

-        For modeling, we imputed numerical features using the median strategy.
+For modeling, we imputed numerical features using the **median strategy**.
 For columns tied directly to gameplay timeline (e.g., 25-minute stats), we sometimes dropped them if too sparse or filtered for matches long enough to include them.

 This step ensured we didn’t let “nulls” introduce hidden bias or mislead our models.
-It also gave us better confidence in the integrity of the features we’ll use later.

----

 <div id="hypothesis" class="section-anchor"></div>
 ## Hypothesis Testing